Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-end-to-end-secure/README.md

 This set of Bicep templates demonstrates how to set up Azure Machine Learning end-to-end in a secure set up.

-This reference implementation includes the Workspace, a CPU compute cluster, a GPU compute cluster, compute instance and attached private AKS cluster.
+This reference implementation includes the Workspace, a compute cluster, compute instance and attached private AKS cluster.
 It  includes the configuration of associated resources including Azure Key Vault, Azure Storage, Azure Application Insights and Azure Container Registry in a network-isolated setup.

 ## Resources